|Go to verse:|

 |Mat 25:8||- (top)|

 “the marriage feast.”
 Jesus is speaking a parable, but it is an important teaching about the Kingdom of Heaven and the marriage feast associated with it, and it is accurate in important details.
 There will be a huge feast, most likely at the beginning of Christ’s Millennial Kingdom.
 Isaiah 25:6 speaks of this feast, and Jesus taught about it.
 Revelation 19:9 calls it the “marriage banquet of the Lamb.”
-In this parable, Jesus makes it clear that entrance to this feast is not to be taken lightly, and at some time in the future the door will be shut and people who have been foolish will be excluded.
-[For more information on the feast, see commentary on Matthew 8:11.
-For more information about those people who are excluded from the feast, see commentary on Matthew 8:12].(top)
+In this parable, Jesus makes it clear that entrance to this feast is not to be taken lightly, and at some time in the future, the door will be shut and people who have been foolish will be excluded.

 |Mat 25:11||- (top)|

-“watch.”
-The Greek is grēgoreō (#1127 γρηγορέω; pronounced grey-gor-ehˈō), which means “be awake” (sometimes used for being alive) “watch,” “be alert,” “pay attention.”
+“stay alert.”
+The Greek is grēgoreō (#1127 γρηγορέω; pronounced grey-gor-'eh-ō), which means “be awake” (sometimes used for being alive) “watch,” “be alert,” “pay attention.”
 However, in this context it means more than just “watch,” it has the pregnant meaning of being alert and paying attention, in large part by doing what we are supposed to be doing.
 It does not mean, “sit back, relax, and just keep watch.”
 It means be doing what you are supposed to be doing until the Lord comes.(top)

 “a man going on a journey.”
 This is similar to the parable in Luke 19:12-27.
 The “man” in the parable represents God.